AdobeDocs/commerce-webapi/src/pages/graphql/usage/headers.md

 title: GraphQL headers
 ---

-Magento GraphQL supports the HTTP GET and POST methods.
+Adobe Commerce and Magento Open Source GraphQL supports the HTTP GET and POST methods.
 You can send a query as a GET or POST request.
 Mutations must be POST requests.
 You can optionally send a GET query request in a URL.
 In these requests, you must specify `query` as the query string.
 You might need to encode the query, as shown below:

 `http://<host>/graphql?query=%7Bproducts(filter%3A%7Bsku%3A%7Beq%3A%2224-WB01%22%7D%7D)%7Bitems%7Bname%20sku%7D%7D%7D`